MartinRep/GitHub-project/README.md

 # Usage

-`python github.py --all` or `-A` will list all your GitHub repositories.
-`python github.py --help` or `-H` will display very 'detailed help'.

 python github.py "project name"
 `python github.py my-newproject`
 Or with the bash file provided
 `github new-project`
 Command `github` on it's own creates a new project with current timestamp. ie. `project-1560467353`

+`python github.py --all` or `-A` will list all your GitHub repositories.

+`python github.py --help` or `-H` will display very 'detailed help'.

+`python github.py -push` or `-P` followed by message will add all new file in the git folder to commit, attach message and push to GitHub.
+`github -P This is my new commit message, no need for quotation marks as well.`